Liuy12/XBSeq/README.md

 [![commit](http://www.bioconductor.org/shields/commits/bioc/XBSeq.svg)](http://www.bioconductor.org/packages/devel/bioc/html/XBSeq.html#svn_source)
 [![download](http://www.bioconductor.org/shields/downloads/XBSeq.svg)](http://bioconductor.org/packages/stats/bioc/XBSeq.html)

-## Introduction
+# Introduction

 XBSeq is a novel algorithm for testing RNA-seq differential expression (DE), where a statistical model was established based on the assumption that observed signals are the convolution of true expression signals and sequencing noises.
 The mapped reads in non-exonic regions are considered as sequencing noises, which follows a Poisson distribution.
-Given measurable observed signal and background noise from RNA-seq data, true expression signals, assuming governed by the negative binomial distribution, can be delineated and thus the accurate detection of differential expressed genes
+Given measurable observed signal and background noise from RNA-seq data, true expression signals, assuming governed by the negative binomial distribution, can be delineated and thus the accurate detection of differential expressed genes.
+XBSeq paper is published in BMC genomics [1].

-## Installation
+# Installation

 XBSeq can be installed from Bioconductor by
 ```{r,eval=FALSE}